 I have recently discovered that I love Feedbin's "Subscribe to Email Newsletters" feature.
 Two big benefits: I get less email spam during the day, and I get to look at my email newsletters at the same time I look at my blogs, when my brain is already "primed" for learning.

 File this under "things I didn't know I needed, but I really did".
 It does make me grateful for services that allow you to change your email address though, I didn't realize how rare that was until now.

-It's very easy to do with Feedbin, because you can turn on a feature that will create an RSS feed for your starred articles.
+It's doable with Feedbin, because you can turn on a feature that will create an RSS feed for your starred articles.
 Then you can scrape that RSS feed like an API and create a list on your own site.

 I liked this idea, but I didn't want to be so dependant on a third party API.
 I wanted to fetch and cache that data in my 11ty installation, not only so the page loads quicker, but also so I own my own data in case Feedbin ever turns off their APIs.

 After a few hours of work, I was successful.
 Introducing: Timothy Miller’s Likes.
 More on the implementation later 🤓